ToshioCP/Gtk4-tutorial/gfm/sec27.md

 It just creates a string, for example, "800 x 600", and returns it.

-You've probably been notice that ui file is easier and clearer than the corresponding function definitions.
+You've probably been noticed that ui file is easier and clearer than the corresponding C program.
 One of the most useful case of GtkExpression is building GtkListItem instance with GtkBuilderListItemFatory.
 Such case has already been described in the prior two sections.